 The A.R.T. at Harvard University is a leading force in the American theater, producing groundbreaking work in Cambridge and beyond.
 The A.R.T. was founded in 1980 by Robert Brustein, who served as Artistic Director until 2002, when he was succeeded by Robert Woodruff.
 Diane Paulus began her tenure as Artistic Director in 2008.
 Under her leadership, the A.R.T. seeks to expand the boundaries of theater by programming events that immerse audiences in transformative theatrical experiences.

 The A.R.T. collaborates with artists around the world to develop and create work in new ways.
-It is currently engaged in a number of multi-year projects, including a new collaboration with Harvard's Center for Energy and the Environment that will result in the development of new work in the 2014/15 Season.
+It is currently engaged in a number of multi-year projects, including a new collaboration with Harvard's Center for Energy and the Environment that will result in the development of new work over several years.
 Under Paulus’s leadership, the A.R.T.’s club theater, OBERON, has been an incubator for local and emerging artists and has attracted national attention for its innovative programming and business models.

 As the professional theater on the campus of Harvard University, the A.R.T. catalyzes discourse, interdisciplinary collaboration, and creative exchange among a wide range of academic departments, institutions, students, and faculty members, acting as a conduit between its community of artists and the university.
 A.R.T. artists also teach undergraduate courses in directing, dramatic literature, acting, voice, design, and dramaturgy.
 The A.R.T.
-Institute for Advanced Theater Training, which is run in partnership with the Moscow Art Theater School, offers graduate-level training in acting, dramaturgy, and voice.
+Institute for Advanced Theater Training, which is run in partnership with the Harvard Extension School, offers graduate-level training in acting, dramaturgy, and voice.

 Through all of these initiatives, the A.R.T. is dedicated to producing world-class performances in which the audience is central to the theatrical experience.